-One of the most remarkable park of the capital city, Spencer Wood became a showcase for horticulture in North America, through the efforts of its owner, Henry Atkinson.
+One of the most remarkable parks in the city, Spencer Wood became a showcase for horticulture in North America through the efforts of its owner, Henry Atkinson.
 For nearly 20 years, the governors-general of United Canada lived on the property, which was purchased by the Québec government in 1870 and served as the residence of Québec lieutenant-governors until 1966.
 A major fire destroyed the main residence.
-The property's assets: a park located along the St. Lawrence River, the beauty of its plants and the vestiges of the site’s long history.
+Visit the gorgeous park by the St. Lawrence River, beautiful gardens and the vestiges of the site’s long history.
 Parking.
 Interpretation centre and guided tours in the summer.

 |Establishment equipped for groups|

 |Establishment offering individual activities for youth, Individual clients|

 |Establishment offering group activities for youth|

 Free outdoor bike parking on site, Free outdoor car parking on site, Pay outdoor bus parking on site, Pay outdoor car parking on site

 Schedule and rates are subject to change frequently and without notice.
 You should always visit their website or contact them before going.

 Hours: open daily, 6 a.m. to 11 p.m.